jyothishkjames/Seattle-Boston-Airbnb-Data-Analysis/README.md

 * ### Deployment

     Deployment is the stage where we applying the conclusion to our Business.
 To recap, the conclusions are based on the statistical inference and the model prediction.

+ ## Summary of Data Analysis

+ Form the statistical analysis, it was found that the busiest time to visit Seattle is in January and for Boston is in September.
+It was also inferred that the neighbourhood Capitol Hill was most likely to be preferred by visitors to Seattle.
+For Boston, the visitors preferred the neighbourhood Allston-Brighton.